heedrox/escape-monolith/README.md

 Image from: https://www.freepng.es/png-j4ki2j/download.html.
 ONLY FOR PERSONAL USE.
 Do not distribute it!
 Buttons for the number game made by punchdev.com. thanks for this free awesome stuff!
-Alien dude font - http://www.dcoxy.com (free for non commercial use)
+Alien dude font - http://www.dcoxy.com (free for non commercial use) Thanks to the whiteboard for firebase in -> https://github.com/mimming/firebase-whiteboard-mobile-demo